aws-samples/amazon-bedrock-news-summarizer/README.md

 # Amazon Bedrock News Summarizer

-Amazon bedrock project demonstrates how to add function calling news data source from the web and integrating with Amazon Bedrock.
+Amazon bedrock project demonstrates how to add Bedrock Agent calling news data source from the web and integrating with Amazon Bedrock.
 The code fetch news from multiple RSS feeds, APIs and utilize Amazon Bedrock to process and generate list of news and summary based on the fetched news data.
 It integrates news data from RSS feeds from Cointelegraph, GNews and NewsAPI, formats it, and sends it to an Amazon Bedrock Anthropic Claude models(interchangeable) for summary of list of latest  news.

 ## Features